PodcastsCristianismoApostolic Life in the 21st Century

 • Apostolic Life in the 21st Century

-Apostolic Life in the 21st Century is a podcast dedicated to answering important questions about the Bible, Christian living, and current issues facing the church today.
+Apostolic Life in the 21st Century is a weekly podcast in which Dr. David K. Bernard answers questions about Scripture, theology, Christian living, church history, and contemporary issues from an Apostolic Pentecostal perspective.

 Visit PentecostalPublishing.com to shop Dr. Bernard’s full catalog of published works.
 Enter promo code DKB10 at checkout to save 10 percent on your order.